darthsebulba04/hassio-gpio-rf/DOCS.md

 ### Option: `gpio`

 The gpio pin to listen for data from.
+NOTE: This is the GPIO number, not the physical pin number.

 ## Support